gcallah/BookReviews/fuller.md

 instead, it would mean we had left the world of practice behind.

 In another chapter, Fuller takes John Stuart Mill to be a representative specimen of Oakeshott's ideal type of the "politics of faith."
 Oakeshott, on the other hand, recognizes the politics of faith as an enduring pole of modern European politics, but is himself more inclined towards the "politics of skepticism."
-Oakeshott finds no foundation for the party of the politics of faith's claims that history exhibits regular moral and political progress "apart from a strong commitment to them among the intellectual elite."
+Oakeshott finds no foundation for the party of faith in politics claims that history exhibits regular moral and political progress "apart from a strong commitment to them among the intellectual elite."

 In an essay on historicism, Fuller finds Oakeshott, along with Hans-Georg Gadamer, to occupy a salutory middle ground